-Like most people, pregnant women come in all shapes and sizes.
-That’s right, pregnant women are people, too, even though we aren’t always treated like a person based on random people’s comments on our bodies.
+Like most people, pregnant women come in all shapes and sizes, but that doesn't stop people from questioning your body.
 For all the comments about how you’re showing, the most annoying one of all is, “Are you sure you’re not carrying twins?” when you know for a fact you aren’t.
-And why are you commenting on my body, Debra?
-If your fundal height is measuring large, and you know there's just one baby in there, what's actually happening?
+It probably doesn't help if your fundal height is measuring large, but when you know there's just one baby in there, what's actually happening?

 To measure your belly, your OB-GYN or midwife will perform a fundal height measurement each visit starting at about 12 weeks.
 This measures your baby’s growth and is the "distance from the pubic bone to the top of the uterus measured in centimeters.
 After 20 weeks of pregnancy, fundal height often matches the number of weeks you've been pregnant," according to Mayo Clinic.
 But what does it mean if your measurements are higher than the number of weeks you're pregnant?